When Is the Best Time to Use Body Scrub?

-The Benefits of Using a Body Scrub AFTER Body Wash
+The Benefits of Using a Body Scrub After Body Wash

-The Benefits of Using a Body Scrub BEFORE Body Wash
+The Benefits of Using a Body Scrub Before Body Wash

 Dr. King also says, “if you start with a scrub and follow with the wash, then you will be sure to remove any residue from the scrub, including fine particles.”
-Holmes also says that the benefits of using your body scrub before your body wash include having a freshly exfoliated surface to cleanse.
-“This also means after exfoliation, you can wash away all of those impurities and dead surface skin cells down the drain.”
+Holmes notes that the benefits of using your body scrub before your body wash include having a freshly exfoliated surface to cleanse.
+“This also means after exfoliation, you can wash all of those impurities and dead surface skin cells down the drain,” she says.

-So, What Method Should You Use?
+What Method Should You Use?

 Ultimately, it all comes down to preference.
 “There are really no major drawbacks to doing it one way versus the other,” says Holmes.
-Whatever you choose, just be sure to use both a body wash and a body scrub in your routine as they both have very different uses but are necessary for skin that is clean and smooth.
+Whatever you choose, just be sure to use both a body wash (every time you shower) and a body scrub (one to two times per week) in your routine, as they both have very different uses but are necessary for skin that is clean and smooth.